Esri/esri-loader/README.md

 <a id="why-is-this-needed"></a>For versions of the SDK before 4.18, esri-loader is required when working with frameworks or bundlers. esri-loader provides a way to dynamically load the SDK's AMD modules at runtime from the [ArcGIS CDN](https://developers.arcgis.com/javascript/latest/install-and-set-up/#amd-modules-via-arcgis-cdn) into applications built using modern tools and framework conventions.
 This allows your application to take advantage of the fast cached [CDN](https://developers.arcgis.com/javascript/latest/guide/get-api/#cdn).

-esri-loader provides a convenient way to lazy load the API in any application, and it has been the most versatile way to integrate the ArcGIS Maps SDK for JavaScript with other frameworks and their tools since it works in applications that:
+esri-loader provides a convenient way to lazy load the modules in any application, and it has been the most versatile way to integrate the ArcGIS Maps SDK for JavaScript with other frameworks and their tools since it works in applications that:
 - are built with _any_ loader/bundler, such as [webpack](https://webpack.js.org/), [rollup.js](https://rollupjs.org/), or [Parcel](https://parceljs.org)
 - use framework tools that discourage or prevent you from manually editing their configuration
-- make very limited use of the API and don't want to incur the cost of including it in their build
+- make very limited use of the Maps SDK and don't want to incur the cost of including it in their build

 Most developers will prefer the convenience and native interoperability of being able to `import` modules from `@arcgis/core` directly, especially if their application makes extensive use of the SDK.
 However, if `@arcgis/core` doesn't work in your application for whatever reason, esri-loader probably will.